Improving a State-of-the-Art Heuristic for the Minimum Latency Problem with Data Mining: GILS-RVND: the State-of-the-Art Algorithm

-This framework allows calculating cost values of neighbor solutions using preprocessed data structures, which turns to be much faster than the traditional evaluation of considering all customers one by one.
+Furthermore, a notable contribution included in GILS-RVND is related to a simple evaluation framework that requires $O(1)$ amortized operations to evaluate neighbor solutions.
+This approach was introduced in \cite{Kindervater1997} and extended in \cite{Vidal2015} for different Vehicle Routing Problem variants.
+This framework allows calculating cost values of neighbor solutions using preprocessed data structures, which turns to be faster than the traditional evaluation of considering all customers one by one.
 At first, a solution $s$ is decomposed into many subsequences, and each subsequence cost value is stored in specific data structures.
 Next, when the neighborhood of $s$ is explored for better solutions, each neighbor solution can be reached using these data structures, where a specific order of subsequences will generate a neighbor solution.
 Each specific order is associated with a neighborhood structure.
-Since five classic TSP neighborhood structures were used in \cite{Silva2012}, five different orders of subsequences were defined.
+Since five types of classic TSP neighborhood structures were used in \cite{Silva2012}, five different orders of subsequences were defined.
 Therefore, the use of preprocessed cost values of subsequences to calculate cost values of neighbor solutions made GILS-RVND a very efficient algorithm.

-Therefore, the combination of components from GRASP, ILS, RVND, and the above framework culminated in the development of GILS-RVND, for both MLP versions already mentioned in Chapter~\ref{cha:mlp}.
-Reported in \cite{Silva2012}, this heuristic found optimal solutions for instances up to 50 customers and was effective to find good solutions for instances up to 1000 customers.
-All previous heuristic approaches for the MLP were outperformed by GILS-RVND at that time.
-This heuristic also opened new challenges for the MLP literature, since its computational time and solution quality improved other heuristic approaches for the MLP.
-Thus, GILS-RVND is regarded as the state-of-art proposal for both MLP variants.